top of page

-What Is Kundalini Yoga—and How Is It Different from Other Yoga Styles?
-Why is it so effective?
+What Is Kundalini Yoga: How Is It Different from Other Yoga Styles?

 Kundalini Yoga is a powerful, transformative practice that works on your body, mind, and energy system simultaneously.
 It uses a unique combination of breathwork, movement, mantra, chants and meditation to awaken your inner awareness and help you live with greater vitality, clarity, and purpose.